 If you’re shooting long exposure photos, the chances you get some blur in the shot are greatly increased.
-Many times, it’s a welcomed effect and often the intention.
+Many times, it’s a welcomed effect and often the intention of using a slow shutter speed.
 That being said, we can sometimes get some blur in our long exposures that’s less than desirable.

-Here are three quick ways you can you combat it:
+Here are three quick ways you can combat it:

 Of course, it goes without saying the composition of your photo plays a huge role in the aesthetic quality.
 You should always give a healthy dose of consideration to the composition.
 And when you’re doing this, think beyond simple framing and take a look at the individual elements in the photo.
 For example, are there trees or plants in the image that are going to sway in the wind and blur during the long exposure?

 Is that an intended effect?
 If it’s not, you may have to get creative to figure out a workaround.
 Or, perhaps, embrace it and make it the star of the show!

 Regardless, you have to take into consideration how a long exposure is going to affect everything in the image, not just the bigger picture!